madhobi/multitask_unit_and_days/README.md

 ## Data

 The dataset contains six years of health records starting from January 2016 and December 2021.
-Considering the execution time for training and testing, we have divided it for each year resulting in six datasets.
+We split the dataset for pre-COVID and post-COVID.
+We further split the dataset for adult and pediatric patients as they have separate care units inside the hospital.

+The data folder holds small synthetic datasets for the purpose of running the program.
+We have added a few dummy patients and their corresponding bedflow data.
+The features of the toy data are similar to the original data.
+We have added dummy diagnostics and unit transfer sequence for the patients.

 ## Running the code